Damms/Damms/README.md

 <a href="https://www.linkedin.com/in/jaedyn-damms"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a software engineer and cyber security enthusiast who is on his journey in learning the world of cyber security and how to protect others.
+In this page I will document my journey into the world of cybersecurity.

 ## Objective